 Some of the Vendors that Get It:

 Salesforce.com -- for the vision, the persistence, the philanthropy, the first-major-mover advantage, the partner ecosystem, the platform-as-a-service stuff, and all the other stuff they have gotten and are getting right better and/or sooner than almost any other SaaS vendor.

-Astadia -- for understanding the value of services that help companies unlock and realize the business value of SaaS/on-demand solutions such as those from Salesforce.com and its partners.
+Companies such as Fruition Partners, Cloud Sherpas, Astadia and Intréis -- for understanding the value of services that help companies unlock and realize the business value of SaaS/on-demand solutions such as those from Salesforce.com and ServnceNow.

-EnterpriseWizard -- for having sufficient vision, tenacity and focus on what really matters to business users to build a hosted platform that really does enable rapid creation and deployment of custom-tailored, process-driven, easy-to-use applications...with NO coding.
-(Seriously.
-Check'em out, and read what I wrote about them at Focus.com.)
+Agiloft (formerly EnterpriseWizard) -- for having sufficient vision, tenacity and focus on what really matters to business users to build a platform that really does enable rapid creation and deployment of custom-tailored, process-driven, easy-to-use applications.

-Companies such as Akamai, Inforonics, OpSource, and Savvis -- for understanding that as SaaS grows, the need to enable SaaS provider infrastructures that are reliable, robust, and scalable becomes greater, in importance and market potential for them, their SaaS provider clients and partners, and the user companies they serve.
+Companies such as Akamai, Amazon Web Services, Dimension Data and Savvis -- for understanding that as SaaS grows, the need to enable SaaS provider infrastructures that are reliable, robust, and scalable becomes greater, in importance and market potential for them, their SaaS provider clients and partners, and the user companies they serve.

-Additional opinions and discussion of specific vendors and strategies at my SaaS/cloud blog.
-Meanwhile, feel free to write me at email@example.com with your suggestions and questions, or to schedule an initial, no-cost e-mail or telephone conversation about your specific SaaS-related challenges, whether you're buying or selling SaaS or cloud-based solutions!
+For more of my opinions and recommendations regarding SaaS, cloud computing and enterprise transformation, check out some of my posts at the ServiceNow Community Web site -- it's free, and you don't have to register to read my stuff. and feel free to write me at email@example.com with your suggestions and questions, or to schedule an initial, no-cost e-mail or telephone conversation about your specific SaaS-related challenges, whether you're buying or selling SaaS or cloud-based solutions!